Koenkk/zigbee2mqtt.io/docs/devices/GL-B-008P.md

 ---
 title: "Gledopto GL-B-008P control via MQTT"
-description: "Integrate your Gledopto GL-B-008P via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Gledopto GL-B-008P via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-12-01T19:02:25Z
 pageClass: device-page
 ---